ParkerEwen5441/ParkerEwen5441.github.io/_pages/about.md

   <img src="/images/headshot.jpg" alt="placeholder image"/>
 </div>

 My research focuses primarily on multi-modal semantic mapping for robotics using probability theory and functional analysis.
-By combining both vision and touch, my research shows robots are able to more accurately predict their surroundings which is important for downstream task completion.
+By treating neural network outputs as measurements, I use probability theory and Bayes' Theorem to fuse these measurements together and quantiy the uncertainty of the network outputs across time.
+I am also interested in leveraging Riemannian geometric priors for learning as reasoning about these Riemanninan embedding spaces for robot task planning.